HVML/HVML-Docs/en/hvml-spec-v1.0-en-new.md

 As another feature of dynamic properties, we can treat a specific property as an object and provide virtual properties on it.
 For example, when we access `$SYS.uname_prt.default`, we will get the current operating system kernel name (like `Linux`).

 Furthermore, we can also use a specific property as a function, pass parameters to obtain different return values, or set a specific value for the property.
-For example, on the `$SYS` object, if we want to get the kernel name and release version number of the current operating system, we can use `$SYS.uname_prt('kernel-name kernel-release')`, at this time, we will get A string like `Linux 5.4.0-107-generic`.
+For example, on `$SYS` object, if we want to get the kernel name and release version number of the current operating system, we can use `$SYS.uname_prt('kernel-name kernel-release')`, at this time, we will get A string like `Linux 5.4.0-107-generic`.

 In addition to using `( )`, which is similar to a function call, we can also use `(! )`, which is used to set a property.
 For example, use `$SYS.cwd` to get the current working directory, and use `$SYS.cwd(! '/tmp' )` to set the current working directory.